 A domestic or foreign limited liability company (LLC) is classified as an entity for purposes of Mississippi income tax laws in the same manner as the entity is classified for federal income tax purposes.
 If an LLC is treated as a partnership for federal income tax purposes, it will file as a partnership for Mississippi purposes.
-If an LLC is treated as a corporation for federal income tax purposes, it will file as a corporation for Mississippi income and franchise tax purposes.
+If an LLC is treated as a corporation for federal income tax purposes, it will file as a corporation for Mississippi income tax purposes, it will file as a corporation for Mississippi income and franchise tax purposes.